 An alternative to hair grafting is the hair flap operation, devised by Dr. Jos Juri of Buenos Aires, Argentina.
 I learned the technique from him and am highly experienced in it.
 This operation is not commonly performed, as very few surgeons are familiar with its intricacies.
-The Fleming-Mayer flap is essentially the same operation .
-We offer expertise in this operation for the appropriate patient.
+The Fleming-Mayer flap is essentially the same operation.
 I now only occasionally perform it on highly selected patients who have limited balding and want thick hair in the front.
 I now strongly feel that it should not be performed on those young men who likely will have significant balding later in life.

 The Juri flap operation relocates large areas of dense, growing hair.
 This operation creates a complete hairline in the shortest period of time compared to any other surgical options.
 The flaps contain between 6,000 and 10,000 follicular units each.
 The Juri flap procedure usually requires two minor preliminary stages prior to the more major flap transfer stage.